carpentries-incubator/workflows-nextflow/_episodes/02-workflow_parameters.md

 questions:
 - "How can I change the data a workflow uses?"
 - "How can I parameterise a workflow?"
+- "How can I add my parameters to a file?"
 objectives:
 - "Use pipeline parameters to change the input to a workflow."
 - "Add a pipeline parameters to a Nextflow script."
+- "Understand how to create and use a parameter file."
 keypoints:
 - "Pipeline parameters are specified by prepending the prefix `params` to a variable name, separated by dot character."
 - "To specify a pipeline parameter on the command line for a Nextflow run use `--variable_name` syntax."
+- "You can add parameters to a JSON or YAML formatted file and pass them to the script using option `-params-file`."
 ---

 In the last episode we ran the Nextflow script,`wc.nf`, from the command line and it counted the number of lines  in the file